-- 1) Critique the effectiveness of different micro and nano manufacturing techniques for specific applications. - 2) Analyse the impact of advanced nano and micro super finishing techniques on various applications. - 3) Apply high-speed machining (HSM) techniques, precision grinding technology, to machine hard materials and super alloys for achieving improved material removal rates, surface finish and integrity, accuracy, and economic efficiency. - 4) Learn the technological shift from conventional manufacturing techniques to additive manufacturing technology and understand the process chain of AM - 5) Understand the process of classification of AM and their working principles. - 6) Assess the quality of 3D printed parts based on surface finish and geometrical properties by application of post processing techniques.
+- 1) Critique the effectiveness of different micro and nano manufacturing techniques for specific applications. - 2) Analyse the impact of advanced manufacturing techniques on various industries, such as healthcare or electronics. - 3) Students will be able to apply high-speed machining (HSM) techniques, precision grinding technology, to machine hard materials and super alloys for achieving improved material removal rates, surface finish and integrity, accuracy, and economic efficiency. - 4) Learn the technological shift from conventional manufacturing techniques to additive manufacturing technology and understand the process chain of AM - 5) Understand the process of classification of AM and their working principles. - 6) Assess the quality of 3D printed parts based on surface finish and geometrical properties by application of post processing techniques.